The RN to BSN program is a learning-intensive, time-consuming enterprise.

 BS General Education/Graduation Requirements

-(Refer to Degree and General Education Requirements for Bachelor of Science requirements.)
+(Refer to Degree and General Education Requirements for Bachelor of Science .)

 Nursing Course Information

-Class hours are arranged in a manner that you are on campus one and one-half (1 1/2) days per week, at six specified weeks per semester.
+Class hours are arranged in a manner that you are on campus two days per week, at five specified weeks per semester.
 Nursing courses are taught in block periods.
 This schedule is meant to accommodate the needs of practicing registered nurses.

-If you have two or more years of RN experience, you may receive course credits through successful completion of challenge examinations.
-Contact BSN secretary Tiffany Bennett for criteria and paperwork.
+If you have five or more years of RN experience, you may receive course credits through successful completion of challenge examination for NRSG 4500 Nursing Management and Leadership.
+Contact BSN secretary, Tiffany Bennett, for criteria and paperwork.

 Upon application, you may select part-time status.
 Individual schedules can be designed to help meet your personal circumstances.
-However, all course work must be completed within five years of entering the BSN program.
+However, all course work must be completed within three years of entering the BSN program.

 |Anatomy & Physiology||(8)||801-626-6165|